-remdesivir administration, and reporting of adverse events.
-However, the OIG found deficiencies with patient or caregiver education.
+The healthcare system complied with many of the indicators of expected performance, including staff availability to receive remdesivir shipments, provision of required testing prior to remdesivir administration, and reporting adverse events.
+However, the OIG identified deficiencies with patient or caregiver education prior to remdesivir administration.